News about former students

 Richard resigned from the Department in 1969 during which time he married Brita Field and returned to farming but also spent some time catching dangerous snakes and ‘milking’ them for their valuable venom.
 He then became a safari operator in 1977, guiding hunting clients in the Chirisa, Chete, Dande, and Charara safari areas.

 After some years Richard decided to leave the world of professional hunting and concentrate on his farming and business enterprises at KweKwe and Rusape, but with the land invasions they have retired and moved to Harare.
 Brita is an accomplished wildlife artist and Richard has authored several books including ‘The Hunting Imperative’ which is his autobiography, and ‘African Epic’, the story of Paul Grobler, the famous Rhodesian elephant hunter and Richard’s early mentor.
 Astonishingly, in spite of many years of hunting with heavy calibre rifles, Richard has also mastered the art of tuning pianos which requires a very sharp ear.
-Richard and Brita now spend time pursuing their passion for opera and fly-fishing.
+Richard and Brita spent time pursuing their passion for opera and fly-fishing.

 S.G.R.
 Harnden.
 Graham was born in Gatooma on the 4th August, 1944 and was followed by a younger sister and brother.
 His parents farmed in the Hartley area and Graham attended Hartley Junior School followed by Jameson High School in Gatooma.
 He worked for his father and other Hartley farmers before being accepted at Gwebi in 1963.
 Graham was a talented athlete as well as representing the College at Cricket, Squash and Tennis but it was the latter in which Graham excelled.